6 steps to build a neural network in OpenNN

 Once our model is completed, the neural network can predict outputs for inputs it has never seen.
 This process is called model deployment.

-For instance, the new inputs are:
+For instance, suppose the new inputs are:

 • Sepal length: 5.10 cm.